noslowerdna/klipsy/README.md

 ## Configuration

-Three files are required to run: a configuration file, a video inventory, and a clip inventory.
+Three input files are required: a configuration file, a video inventory, and a clip inventory.
 These files all need to reside in the same directory as the code.

 #### zclipsy.yaml